 PM Modi shared images of his arrival on his X handle.
 He received a warm welcome at the airport from Cyprus President Nikos Christodoulides and Finance Minister Constantinos Kombos.
 The gesture reflected the strong historic ties between India and Cyprus.

-Cyprus President welcomed PM Modi with a post on X. “Welcome to Cyprus Prime Minister Narendra Modi!
-Here, at the EU’s southeastern frontier and gateway of the Mediterranean.
-A historic visit.
-A new chapter in a strategic partnership that knows no limits,” he wrote.
+Taking to X, he posted, “Welcome to Cyprus Prime Minister @narendramodi!
+Here, at the EU’s southeastern frontier and gateway of the Mediteranean A historic visit A new chapter in a strategic partnership that knows no limits We make a promise to advance, transform, prosper more.”

 Welcome to Cyprus Prime Minister @narendramodi!